-AIR-INK Collection by PANGAIA in collaboration with Gravity Labs and Jenke Ahmed Tailly
+Air-Ink Collection by Pangaia in collaboration with Graviky Labs and Jenke Ahmed Tailly

 The eco-conscious nature of the collaboration is also reflected in the collection’s logo: an infinity symbol that represents circularity in fashion.
-For Graviky Labs, teaming up with the apparel brand means it is able to expand its reach and continue raising awareness around its carbon negative solution.
+For Graviky Labs, teaming up with the apparel brand means it is able to expand its reach and continue raising awareness of its carbon-negative solution.

 We've also discovered how pollution is being used in the luxury sector, with companies such as Aether diamonds redirecting carbon to create lab-grown diamonds.

 Cycle by Freda, UK

 UK – Period care brand Freda is drawing attention to the importance of period inclusivity, with its new range of de-gendered period products.

 Its latest product line, Cycle, caters for a gap in the market for period care that is free from gender-normative associations.
 Featuring a range of pads and tampons, Cycle features neutral branding as opposed to feminine cues, to communicate the idea that it is designed for everyone.
 An accompanying campaign video features transgender and non-binary activists and influencers including Kenny Ethan Jones, Jamie Raines and Siufung Law.